Hakim Ziyech: Paris Saint-Germain claim Chelsea's document gaffe scuppered loan move for winger

 The LFP met at 10:30am local time on Wednesday morning to study the paperwork and discuss the case.
 They decided against signing the loan move off.

-Chelsea have yet to comment on PSG's version of events with the French giants angered by the administrative gaffes which affected their outgoings, like Ismael Gharbi's temporary switch to Nice.
+The French giants are angered by the administrative gaffes which affected their outgoings, like Ismael Gharbi's temporary switch to Nice.

 Ziyech had passed his medical and was waiting in Paris on Tuesday to be unveiled.